 The benefits of buying a townhome include not having to deal with nosy neighbors or a bossy condo or co-op board.
 Furthermore, you’ll have an undivided ownership interest in your lot of land, meaning you won’t have to get consent or agreement from any neighbors if you want to renovate or even just redecorate your property.

-In fact, the purchase process itself is much faster if you’re buying a townhome.
-There won’t be a coop board approval process and you won’t have to get a condo board’s waiver of their right of first refusal.
 This means no lengthy purchase applications or coop board interviews to deal with, and all the intrusiveness that comes with that whole process.

 Sure, you’ll still have expenses for the upkeep of your townhome, but they’re bound to be lower because you won’t to pay for all the amenities like gyms and swimming pools that can come with big condo and coop buildings in NYC.
 Furthermore, real estate taxes are typically lower for single and even multi-family townhomes vs apartment buildings.